 These are the cases where another tool is the right answer.

 The best comparison is the one you run on your own work.
-10 free credits on signup.
+Free includes 5 credits each month.
 No card, no setup, no training.